 Members of the Bolivarian Alternative for the Americas (Alba), which includes Venezuela and Bolivia, said on Monday they would withdraw their ambassadors from Honduras.

 Hugo Chavez, the Venezuelan president, told Alba members: “We’re ready to support the rebellion of the Honduran people.”

-Barack Obama, the US president, on Monday criticised the Honduran military’s removal of Zelaya.
+Barack Obama, the US president, also criticised the Honduran military’s removal of Zelaya.

 “We believe that the coup was not legal and that President Zelaya remains the democratically elected president there,” Obama said.